ottokiksmaler/nx500_nx1_modding/mod_gui/INSTALL-HELP.md

     - This option makes a bit more modifications to your camera - it modifies the file /usr/sbin/bluetooth as described [here] (https://github.com/ottokiksmaler/nx500_nx1_modding/blob/master/Running_scripts_without_factory_mode_BT.md) and stores keyscan binary on the camera **root filesystem**.
 The **scripts** are on the SD card.
 This enables for faster startup of the keyscan binary
   4. Mods and scripts on camera
     - This option makes even more modifications to your camera - it modifies the file /usr/sbin/bluetooth as described [here] (https://github.com/ottokiksmaler/nx500_nx1_modding/blob/master/Running_scripts_without_factory_mode_BT.md) and stores keyscan binary and scripts directory on the camera **root filesystem**.
 This enables for faster startup of the keyscan binary and persistent mods (like rolling shutter that does not survive power-off - power-on).

+#TL;DR

+**Q: I just want to use the mods, what to choose? **
+  - A: Pick second option "Mods and scripts on SD card"

+Q: I am an advanced user, what to pick?
+  - A: Pick the third option "Mods on camera scripts on card"